 During the Lab’s run in Berlin, Schönewald ran a fitness program on Saturdays and Sundays called Weekend Warriors, wherein he and the workshop participants took a few hours in the morning to transform the Lab and the urban environment around it into a hardcore outdoor gym.
+Doing squats, lunges and such.
+He also explained what muscles do lunges work.
 The result was nothing short of seriously badass.
 On any given weekend, one could find Schönewald barking out orders (though always with a smile) to a dozen or so brave souls smeared in blue Weekend Warpaint as they did pull-ups from tree branches, bike racks, or old bicycle frames suspended from awnings; knee-ups on park benches; coordination drills through old tires; and shadowboxed their way through obstacle courses of rope strung through trees.

 Now Schönewald hopes people will take the idea of city-as-gym into their everyday lives.
 To demonstrate just how easy (and bizarrely fun) it can be to use one’s city in this way, Schönewald took me on a “Weekday Warrior” walk starting from Potsdamer Platz—a conceivable starting place for the average worker—and conducted an ad hoc training session on the way home.
 There are some rules to the Weekend/Weekday Warrior workout: always try to do a warm-up before you start.
 A little jog works just fine, or one minute of quick running on the spot, and circle your arms and shoulders to get them moving.
 Also, don’t worry yourself with any rigorous training plan at first: just do as many of each exercise as possible until you’re tired, while maintaining control at all times, of course, and not pushing yourself too hard.
 Most of all, Schönewald says, get creative and have fun with it.